Craig Noone: Bolton Wanderers

 On 31 August 2017, Noone joined Bolton Wanderers on a two-year contract.

 Melbourne City

 On 17 June 2019, Noone signed a two-year contract with Melbourne City in the A-League.
 He scored his first goal on debut against Campbelltown City in the Round of 32 in the 2019 FFA Cup.

+Macarthur FC

+After leaving Melbourne, he played for Macarthur FC for two years playing 44 times and scoring 5 goals.

+Warrington Town

+In January 2025, Noone came out of retirement, returning to England to join National League North club Warrington Town as a player-coach.

 Career statistics

+Coaching career

+In 2023, Noone was appointed as the head coach to the Bulls FC Academy men's team.
+He replaced the former coach Zeljko Kalac.
+Noone said upon receiving the position, "Coaching is something that I have always been passionate about and I started my coaching badges back in 2016."
+The Macarthur Bulls announced the departure of Noone as Bulls FC Academy Men's Coach on 31 October 2024, stating he was returning to the UK for personal reasons.